-Example of changed labels on figure 3, and alternative proposition for figure 3.
+Example of changed labels on figure 3 (with two columns A and b), and alternative proposition for figure 3.

-An alternative version for figure 3 would be to just have one panel (the whole world) with a slightly different colour scale, which we attach for your appreciation (of course, we would add a title and the variable name δ^{18} O on the color bar).
-Our current preference is to stick with the first option with six panels.
+An alternative version for figure 3 would be to just have one panel (the whole world) with a slightly different colour scale, which we attach for your appreciation (of course, we would add a title and the variable name $\delta^{18}$ O on the color bar).
+Our current preference is to stick with the first option with six panels in two columns.